SyneRBI/SIRF/doc/UserGuide.md

-    as_array   (PET/MR) Returns the object data as an array. fill       (PET/MR) Replaces the object data with user-supplied data. clone      (PET/MR) Returns a copy of this object. sort           (MR) Sort the object data.
+    as_array   (PET/MR) Returns the object data as an array. fill       (PET/MR) Replaces the object data with user-supplied data. clone      (PET/MR) Returns a copy of this object. write      (PET/MR) Writes the object data to a file. sort           (MR) Sort the object data.
     is_sorted      (MR) Returns true if and only if the object data is sorted. get_info       (MR) Returns information on the object data.